Chris Olsen is a consummate professional musician whose prolific career includes success in Nashville as a pro guitarist and music publisher.

 Getting back to his classic blues roots Tim strives for a soulful and organic sound, although he could break out his ‘honk-tonk’ anytime!

-‘You have to know the rules before you can break the rules' is an old adage in music, and Janis Ceresi learned those rules while attending parochial grammar school and learning to sing in the choir.
-Being a team player was installed early on, as she naturally gravitated more to harmony singing than taking the lead melody.
+‘You have to know the rules before you can break the rules” is an old adage in music, and Janis Ceresi learned those rules while attending parochial grammar school and learning to sing in the choir.
+Being a team player was instilled early on, as she naturally gravitated more to harmony singing than taking the lead melody.

-Her lifelong passion for music and art has seen her lead a successful business career in graphic arts and graphic design.
-This master designer and artist went on to an exciting career designing album covers and advertising for Frank Zappa, Janet Jackson, and other big names in Los Angeles while continuing to learn the rules and honing her singing styles, harmonizing and recording with a variety of artists in the San Francisco Bay Area throughout her career.
+Her lifelong passion for music and art led her through a flourishing business career in graphic arts, design, and creative studio management in San Francisco and New York.
+This master graphic artist has designed album covers and advertising for Frank Zappa, Janet Jackson, and other big names in Los Angeles while continuing to learn the rules and hone her singing styles.

-1990 found her performing as a singer and percussionist with Troubadour Parker Coleman touring the east coast from New York to Charleston, including a long-running residency at the historic Jefferson Davis Inn in Lexington, Kentucky.
+1990 found her back in her hometown of Stamford, Connecticut, performing as a singer and percussionist with troubadour Parker Coleman touring the east coast from New York to Charleston, including a long-running residency at the historic Jefferson Davis Inn in Lexington, Kentucky.

 Now a journeyman musician, Janis can unleash her dynamic singing style and master-level musical craftsmanship by blending vocals and harmonies, elevating Monterey County Line to new heights.